smaarmstrong/SendableCocktail/README.md

 Demonstrate @Sendable SwiftData models/DTOs with remote API fetching.

 ## Note for Cloning and Running
-If you get a signing or bundle identifier error when building or running the app (especially on a physical device or for App Store submission), change the bundle identifier in Xcode to something unique for your account:
+If you get a signing or bundle identifier error when building or running the app, change the bundle identifier in Xcode to something unique for your account:

 1. Open the project in Xcode.
 2. Select the project in the Project Navigator.